Artificial antigen presenting cells: Polymeric aAPC

 A variety of polymers have been added into aAPC systems, including biodegradable PLGA (Poly(lactic-co-glycolic acid)) and non-biodegradable sepharose or polystyrene beads.
 While IL-2 or other soluble molecules can be progressively released from within the aAPC, immunomodulatory substances (recognition and co-stimulatory ligands) can be attached to the surface of polymeric particles.

 The size and shape of microbeads are important parameters for T cell activation.
-The optimal size is 4 to 5 µm and optimal shape is non-spherical or ellipsoid, like natural APCs, to increase the contact area of the particles with the T cells.
+The optimal size is 4 to 5 μm and optimal shape is non-spherical or ellipsoid, like natural APCs, to increase the contact area of the particles with the T cells.

 Inorganic aAPC

-Superparamgnetic particles can be used as aAPC for ex-vivo T cell expansion.
+Superparamagnetic particles can be used as aAPC for ex-vivo T cell expansion.
 These particles can be covalently bound to stimulatory ligands.
-Another type of aAPCs are high-surface-are carbon nanotubes coated with ligands. these nanotubes whoxed higher T cell activation and IL-2 secretion than other high-surface-area particles.
+Another type of aAPCs are high-surface-are carbon nanotubes coated with ligands.
+These nanotubes showed higher T cell activation and IL-2 secretion than other high-surface-area particles.